isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Warning**: The initialization of global objects is not totally ordered.
 If you use a global object initialize it with a constant.

-**Exception**: a global object is often better than a singleton.
+**Exception**: A global object is often better than a singleton.

 **Exception**: An immutable (`const`) global does not introduce the problems we try to avoid by banning global objects.

 ##### Enforcement

 (???
-NM: Obviously we can warn about non-`const` statics....do we want to?)
+NM: Obviously we can warn about non-`const` statics ... do we want to?)

 ## <a name="SS-alloc"></a> R.alloc: Allocation and deallocation